jmittendo/planet-patch-classifier/docs/satellite-datasets.md

 ### Possible Brace Field Values
 - `{instrument}`: `ir1`, `ir2`, `lir`, `uvi`
 - `{wavelength}`: `097`, `09d`, `09n`, `101`, `165`, `174`, `202`, `226`, `232`, `pic`, `283`, `365`

+### File Versions
+Akatsuki dataset files can exist in multiple versions (noted at the end of the file name, e.g. 'v10').
+A local dataset must only contain one version for each file (ideally the highest version).

 Venus Express (VEX) / Venus Monitoring Camera (VMC) Datasets
 ------------------------------------------------------------